ajitrajasekharan/JPTDP_wrapper/README.md

       $ make

-* then execute run_server.sh to expose this wrapper as a HTTP service
+* Then execute run_server.sh to expose this wrapper as a HTTP service